polterguy/magic/README.md

 The concept is you provide a comment and description for what your Hyperlambda file should do.
 Then you click generate, and the LLM will automatically create code encapsulating your use case.
 Afterwards you can modify the code as you need.
 To pull this through, we actually fine tuned and created our own LLM model based upon OpenAI's gpt-4.1-mini, which makes it extremely cost effective and fast.

 ![AI code generator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/ai-generated-code.png)

+Notice, at some point we'll have to purely logically start charging for access to this LLM, since you'll be using our tokens during inference, but for the time being the costs are so low that we're paying them for you.

 ## Hyperlambda